 How do we help someone with dementia feel secure in our care?

 Having dementia means experiencing progressive cognitive impairment.
 When this is happening to you, you find yourself suddenly unable to do things you’ve been able to do for decades without thinking.
+It’s not surprising that you would experience both dementia and anxiety as a result of the progression of dementia or Alzheimer’s disease.

 Without warning, you might find yourself standing in the shower with the shampoo in your hand, drawing a blank about what to do with it.
 Or you might find yourself halfway through making coffee one morning with no idea how to add water to your coffeemaker.